hilverd/vagrant-ubuntu-oracle-xe/README.md

 * Run `vagrant up` from the base directory of this project.
 This should take a few minutes.

-You should now be able to connect to the new database at `192.168.33.10:1521/xe` as `system` with password `manager`.
+You should now be able to connect to the new database at `localhost:1521/xe` as `system` with password `password`.
 For example, if you have `sqlplus` installed on the host machine you can do

-    sqlplus system/manager@//192.168.33.10:1521/xe
+    sqlplus system/manager@//localhost:1521/xe

 ## Troubleshooting